qiskit-community/qiskit-experiments/docs/tutorials/learning.rst

   qubits used.
 * **Batch experiments** run consecutively in time.
 These circuits can overlap in qubits.

-Here's an example of measuring :math:`T_1` of multiple qubits in the same experiment, by creating a parallel experiment:
+Here's an example of measuring :math:`T_1` of two qubits on the same device simultaneously in a parallel experiment:

 .. jupyter-execute::